The best pressure washers and pressure cleaners in 2024

-To make the buying process as painless as possible, we’ve also put together a buyer’s guide filled with advice on key features to look out for, how much you should be spending and suggestions on which models are best to clean a car and patio.
+To make the buying process as painless as possible, we’ve tested a range of these versatile tools, all claiming to leave your patio, decking, garden furniture or car sparkling and put together a buyer’s guide filled with advice on key features to look out for, the different sizes available and suggestions on which models are best to clean a car and patio.

 For more cordless garden tools, read our best cordless mowers and best robotic mowers guides, or take a look at the best cordless drills and best multi-tools.